 1.Purhcase a reusable water bottle.
 U.S. landfills are overflowing with 2 million tons of discarded water bottles alone.

 2. Bring your own reusable bags to the grocery store.
 According to the US EPA, Americans use more than 380 billion plastic bags and wraps each year.
 It takes 12 million barrels of oil to produce this many bags.

 3. If you use disposable plates and eating utensils at home, stop!
 Yes, doing the dishes is not the most exciting task in the world, but it is for a good cause.
 5-10 minutes of your time means a lot to our planet.

 4. This is a hard one, but think about the packaged foods and products that you buy and try to make a change as to produce less trash.

 6. Spread the word!
-A huge issue is the lack of knowledge about what is happening.
-It is easy for this to seem like a problem far away from us but don’t be apart of the “out of sight out of mind” mentality.
+One of the roadblocks for progress when it comes to bring change for plastic pollution is the lack of knowledge about what’s happening.
+It’s easy for this to seem like a problem far away from us but don’t be apart of the “out of sight out of mind” mentality.
 It is time to take responsibility for the damage we are doing to our planet.
 We all live on this planet, and we are all connected.
 It’s not clear where we expect to live once we destroy this planet because as far as I know we don’t get a second one, and what we do to it, in turn we do to ourselves.